SkafteNicki/dtu_mlops/s1_development_environment/command_line.md

 ??? question "Knowledge question 1"

-    A common argument that nearly all commands have is the `-h` or `--help` argument.
-What does it do?
+    Here is one command from later in the course when we are going to work in the cloud

+    ```bash
+    gcloud compute instances create-with-container instance-1 \
+        --container-image=gcr.io/<project-id>/gcp_vm_tester
+        --zone europe-west1-b
+    ```

+    Identify the command, options and arguments.

     ??? success "Solution"

-        It prints the help message for the command, including subcommands and arguments.
-        Try it out by executing ``python --help``.
+        * The command is `gcloud compute instances create-with-container`.
+        * The options are `--container-image=gcr.io/<project-id>/gcp_vm_tester` and `--zone europe-west1-b`.
+        * The arguments are `instance-1`.

+        The tricky part of this example is that commands can have subcommands, which are also commands.
+In this case `compute` is a subcommand to `gcloud`, `instances` is a subcommand to `compute` and `create-with-contrainer` is a subcommand to `instances`

 ??? question "Knowledge question 2"

-    Another commont argument is the `-v` or `--version` argument.
-What does it do?
+    Two common arguments that nearly all commands have is the `-h` and `-v` options.
+What does each of them do?

     ??? success "Solution"

+        The `-h` (or `--help`) option prints the help message for the command, including subcommands and arguments.
+        Try it out by executing `python -h`.
+        <br> <br>
-        It prints the version of the installed program.
+        The `-v` (or `--version`) option prints the version of the installed program.
-        Try it out by executing `` python --version``.
+        Try it out by executing `python --version`.

+This ends the module on the command line.
+If you are still not comfortable working with the command line, fear not as we are going to use it extensively throughout the course.
+If you want to spend additional time on this topic, we highly recommend that you [watch this video](https://www.youtube.com/watch?v=oxuRxtrO2Ag) on how to use the command line.